elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 Housekeeping is a feature designed to free up storage and protect your privacy by automatically deleting old files.
 You can now choose to automatically clean up the Trash, Downloads, Screenshots, and temporary operating system files on a schedule of your choosing.

-Our Portals—things like the app chooser and access dialogs—have now been ported to GTK 4!

 # Personalization Settings for Accessibility &amp; Inclusion

 When we think about settings and personalization in elementary OS, we tend to avoid settings that would pass off design or engineering decisions and instead focus on providing settings that make the operating system more accessible and inclusive for a wider range of people.
 We use this guiding philosophy to decide which new settings to add without creating an overwhelming or confusing number of customization options.
 This release, like every release, comes with a number of new features and settings that we hope make it possible for more people to enjoy using an Open Source operating system.